 Logan Field

-One of the key features of Logan Field is the Babe Ruth baseball field, constructed in 2000 and named after Marshall I. Silverman.
-Mr. Silverman, a lifelong resident of Worcester, dedicated 32 years to youth baseball, including coaching Jesse Burkett Little League and managing the West Side Babe Ruth League.
+At the heart of Logan Field stands the Babe Ruth baseball field, built in 2000 and named in honor of Marshall I. Silverman.
+A Worcester local through and through, Silverman poured 32 years of his life into youth baseball - coaching Jesse Burkett Little League teams and managing the West Side Babe Ruth League with dedication that shaped generations of young players.

 All Features & Facilities